 These contradictions comes from the pagan vs. religious concepts we are inundated at Christmas.
 We indulge in pagan pleasure seeking rituals; but at the same time think we should somehow be in a spiritual mode filled with ideals of being frugal, compassionate, and tolerant.

 Christmas teachings tell us to be generous but we are usually seeking what’s in for us.
-The teachings suggest us to be spiritual but we indulge in the biggest materialistic extravaganza of the year – no wonder there’s conflict.
-People also feel frustrated because they want to accomplish in one day what they fail to do all year long.
+Christ teachings tell us to be spiritual but we indulge in the biggest materialistic extravaganza of the year – no wonder there’s conflict.
+People also feel frustrated because they want to accomplish in one day what they fail to do all year round.

 But this might be the most powerful message Christmas spirituality bring us.
-Unfortunately if we don’t realize our sadness and our losses we feel depressed but if we look at our lives with acceptance we’ll feel the gratitude for what we have and the sadness is just this feeling of being alive and being human.
-Everyone is thinking about that in some way – in a closeted way.
+Unfortunately if we don’t realize our sadness and our losses we feel just depressed, but if we look at our lives with acceptance we’ll feel the gratitude for what we have and the sadness is just this feeling of being alive and being human.
+Everyone is thinking about that in some way; it’s just there but serves no purpose.

 When the angel rescues George Bailey (Jimmy Stewart) from his death in the frozen river we are all reminded that our life is good just as it is and we make a difference by just being ourselves, and simply being there for others.
 There is a sad melancholy to our life and its OK if you just taste it and leave it at that.

 We see our relatives just as they are with all their flaws.
 We also see that some of them are no longer with us.
-All of this brings us a heart of sadness but if we are not afraid to taste it will bring the so called joy we hear about.
+All of this brings us a heart of sadness but if we are not afraid to taste it, it will bring joy.
 This joy is not a material joy but a very deep and humane one that let us know how life is fragile and impermanent and every moment counts.
 Merry Christmas.

 Image credit: Ryan Hyde